The Evolution of Sharks: 400 Million Years of Survival

 Sharks Through the Ages: Timeline of Evolution

-The shark evolution timeline spans three major geological eras: the Paleozoic, Mesozoic, and Cenozoic.
+The timeline of the evolution of sharks spans three major geological eras: the Paleozoic, Mesozoic, and Cenozoic.
 During the Paleozoic era, sharks were already diverse, having adapted to various marine environments.
 During the Mesozoic Era, often referred to as the “Age of Reptiles,” sharks continued to evolve alongside marine reptiles and early bony fish.

 The Cenozoic Era, beginning around 66 million years ago, marked the rise of shark ancestors that more closely resemble today’s species.
 It was during this time that modern sharks began to dominate the oceans, evolving into specialized forms such as filter-feeders, reef dwellers, and open-ocean predators.